pgbackrest/pgbackrest/README.md

 This configuration is appropriate for a small installation where backups are being made locally or to a remote file system that is mounted locally.
 A number of additional options are set:

-- `cmd-psql` - Custom location and parameters for psql.
+- `db-port` - Custom port for PostgreSQL.
-- `cmd-psql-option` - Options for psql can be set per stanza.
 - `compress` - Disable compression (handy if the file system is already compressed).
 - `repo-path` - Path to the pgBackRest repository where backups and WAL archive are stored.
 - `log-level-file` - Set the file log level to debug (Lots of extra info if something is not working as expected).